-A step by step process

-Anyone interested in getting funding from City Sources should take the following steps:
+A step-by-step process: anyone interested in getting funding from City Sources should:

-First - mission and time constraints - get a clear idea of what your project entails and how much time you can put into seeking out funds.

-Second - assessment - contact the alderperson and explain your project and time commitment.
-Your Alderperson will assess to the best of his or her ability the viability of your project as an applicant to City and \ or community funding pools.

-Third - contact - If your project seems viable, your alder will then give you information about specific funds you might be interested in utilizing, the process by which those funds are governed, and who should be contacted.
-Your alder then becomes an advocate for your project, keeping you informed of developments, and making sure your project is treated fairly, and fully considered during deliberations.
+- First mission and time constraints get a clear idea of what your project entails and how much time you can put into seeking out funds. - Second assessment contact the alderperson and explain your project and time commitment.
+Your Alderperson will assess to the best of his or her ability the viability of your project as an applicant to City and \ or community funding pools. - Third contact If your project seems viable, your alder will then give you information about specific funds you might be interested in utilizing, the process by which those funds are governed, and who should be contacted.
+Your alder then becomes an advocate for your project, keeping you informed of developments, and making sure your project is treated fairly during deliberations.